-The Reading Room is an invitation to the viewer to observe, view and read news imagery.
+The Reading Room is an invitation to the participant to observe, view and read newspaper imagery.

-It is a space for self-reflection and insight into the system of news imagery distribution.
+It provides insight into the controlled system of news imagery distribution.
+The space consists

-The works in the Reading Room become an experience which the viewer may be able to form an
+Arte Povera), the Reading Room initiates a dialog by which the viewer may be able to form an

-objective opinion on the system of 'information exchange'.
+objective opinion on the larger phenomenon of information exchange.

 The first Reading Room was installed on September 24, 2011 in Nurnberg, Germany.